-(1) Based on the network component of retail invoices issued in October 2022.
+(1) Based on the network component of retail invoices issued in September 2023.

 (2) Electricity Pricing Order (EPO) increase in the total retail bill will be determined by adjustments made to the EPO by the NT Government.
 Previously the NT Government have capped prices at no more than CPI.
-Last year the increase was set at 2.7 per cent despite CPI being 6.1 per cent.
+Last year the increase was set at 2.7 per cent despite CPI being 6 per cent.

-(3) Major customer impact has been assessed by using retail invoices issued in October 2022 with forecast CPI increases of 6 per cent per annum on the non-network rates.
+(3) Major customer impact has been assessed by using retail pricing offers issued in September 2023.